by Laura Parker Roerden

 My father gave him a new job.

 Marty is now a labor leader for hotel unions in Minneapolis and tells this story of the farmer who lived up the street when he speaks at conferences.
 I, too, often think of my father’s quiet wisdom, usually when I myself am standing in manure.
 Life may not (yet) allow us to do what we love.
-But there is always the option to love what we do—even the unsavory parts.
+But there is always the option to do the work we now do with great love—even the unsavory parts.